strategineer/personal-website/content/bin/rpg/glogm.md

 1. Lunch heals a character for 1d6+Level HP.
 Lunch takes 1 hour, requires a safe place, and consumes 1 ration.
 2. A Good Night's Rest.
 Restores all HP.
-Requires 8 hours of rest, a safe place, a �re or heat source, and consumes 1 ration.
+Requires 8 hours of rest, a safe place, a fire or heat source, and consumes 1 ration.
 3. Magical Healing.
 Some spells or potions restore HP.
 Others can heal Injuries.